It starts small. A few too many Amazon boxes on the porch. A subscription to a magazine they never read.

-When a parent with dementia begins spending money indiscriminately, they aren't being “irresponsible.”
+When a loved one with dementia begins spending money indiscriminately, they aren't being “irresponsible.”
 They are experiencing a biological breakdown in the brain’s executive function.
 The part of the brain that weighs consequences and manages impulses is physically shrinking.

-As a caregiver, you are likely stuck between two fears: the fear of your parent going bankrupt, and the fear of the “blow-up” that happens when you try to take their credit cards away.
+As a caregiver, you are likely struggling with the fear of a loved one going bankrupt and the “blow-up” that happens when you try to take their credit cards away.

 The “Protective Pivot”: 3 Steps to Stop the Bleed